 UP Projects is curating and producing a new commission with University College London (UCL) Public Art, which will be a permanent memorial celebrating the life and achievements of Anita Harding (1952 – 1995), the first female professor of Clinical Neurology in the UK at UCL.

 Anita Harding’s major discoveries included the first identification of a mitochondrial DNA mutation in human disease, alongside Ian Holt and John Morgan-Hughes.
-She spearheaded the first neurogenetics research group in the UK at the UCL Insitute of Neurology, while she was still a lecturer and was only weeks away from taking up the post of head of the Clinical Neurology department in Queens Square when she died of colon cancer, aged 42 years old.
+She spearheaded the first neurogenetics research group in the UK at the UCL Institute of Neurology, while she was still a lecturer and was only weeks away from taking up the post of head of the Clinical Neurology department in Queen Square when she died of colon cancer, aged 42 years old.

 Valda Jackson chosen to create the Anita Harding Memorial